googleapis/gapic-generator/README.md

 ### Create a package metadata config file

-You need to decide on the following before you perform the work in this section:
+You need to decide on the following before you create the package metadata config file:

 1. The output file to contain the package metadata for your client generation.
 Hereafter, this will be referenced as `${PKG_META_CONFIG}`.